StellarXplorers

 Confirmation emails are sent to the email address provided in the “Team Director Email” field of the forms.
 To ensure there’s no delay in the delivery of these automated emails, competitors should pay close attention to the email address they are providing.
 There were several instances of incorrect email addresses this round.

-QR3 Prep and Start Emails
+SFR Prep and Start Emails

 Finalizing Team Rosters